Super Lawyers

 • New York, 2019: $100,000 Verdict.
 A woman was T-boned.
 She suffered C4-5 and C5-6 herniations with cervical spondylolisthesis, C6-7 and C7-T1 bulges, internal right shoulder derangement, and tears to his tendons and cartilage.
 The woman alleged that the at-fault driver’s careless operation of her vehicle caused her injuries.
 The woman received a $100,000 verdict.

 • Illinois, 2013: $2,386,000 Verdict.
 A 59-year-old truck driver is parked and asleep in the sleeper berth of his truck when he is struck in the front corner by another truck.
 Plaintiff’s MRI revealed two degenerative conditions in his lower back, spondylosis at L3-4 and stenosis at L4-5, requiring injections, physical therapy, and eventually two fusions.
-Plaintiff sues the driver contending his spondylosis symptoms were caused by the car accident.
+Plaintiff sues the driver, contending his spondylosis symptoms were caused by the car accident.
 Defendant disputes the nature and extent of the accident and that the “jostling” could not have been nearly as severe as Plaintiff claims.
 Plaintiff asks for $3.85 million for medical bills, pain and suffering, and loss of normal life.
 After deliberating for 2 hours, the jury awards Plaintiff $2,386,000.

 • Get more degenerative disc disease settlements and verdicts cases in Maryland

-Getting a Lawyer for Your Maryland Spondylosis Lawsuit
+Getting a Lawyer for Your Spondylosis Lawsuit

 If you have a neck or back injury you believe has been largely or wholly caused by an auto accident, call us at 800-553-8082 or 410-779-4600 or get a free online case consultation.